What’s Next For Cellulosic Biofuels and the D3 RIN Part 4 – Fueling Heavy Duty Trucks With Fuel From Cows

 But, because that industry never got off the ground, the D3 RIN, in 2010, was effectively deactivated by a workaround called the cellulosic waiver credit (CWC).
 That move recognized it was impossible for increases in the D3 RIN price to stimulate growth of a non-existent industry.
 The CWC workaround meant the D3 RIN would be priced higher than other RINs but would not exceed a defined price cap.

-The D3 RIN stayed in that neutered state 13 years, until the end of 2022, when it disappeared from the picture, at which point the D3 RIN was put back into service as a subsidy aimed at stimulating 25%/year growth of cellulosic biofuel.
+The D3 RIN stayed in that neutered state 13 years, until the end of 2022, when the CWC disappeared from the picture and the D3 RIN was put back into service as a subsidy aimed at stimulating 25%/year growth of cellulosic biofuel.
 That change, at the start of 2023, along with the budding of a new cellulosic biofuel industry, put the D3 RIN back in the spotlight and raised the question of how high its price might go.

 The budding cellulosic biofuel industry of 2024 looks very different than the wood-to-gasoline vision of 2007.
 It consists of the gathering and upgrading of biogas from landfills and dairy farms, transporting that gas through natural gas pipelines, distributing, and delivering it into compressed natural gas (CNG)-fueled heavy-duty vehicles.